ssvlabs/ssv/docs/specs/NETWORKING.md

 `SSV.Network` is a decentralized P2P network, consists of operator nodes grouped in multiple subnets.

-The networking layer is built with [Libp2p](https://libp2p.io/), a modular framework for P2P networking that is used by multiple decetralized projects, inluding eth2.
+The networking layer is built with [Libp2p](https://libp2p.io/), a modular framework for P2P networking that is used by multiple decentralized projects, including eth2.

 ### Transport